raederan/rdf2pg/README.md

 ## Project Description

-This project transforms RDF datasets into a CSV files for futher parsing, mass uploading RDF-like property graph data into RAPSQL Databases, which build on [Postgres](https://www.postgresql.org/) and [Apache AGE](https://age.apache.org/).
-RAPSQL Databases are in development for possible backend solutions of [OpenSemanticLab](https://github.com/OpenSemanticLab), which builds on [JSON Schema](https://json-schema.org/), [Semantic Media Wiki](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki) focuses on Ontology-Interoperability.
+This project converts RDF-serialised data into to CSV files in yars format.
+Furthermore it parses and uploads RDF-like property graphs to RAPSQL databases built on [Postgres](https://www.postgresql.org/) and [Apache AGE](https://age.apache.org/).
+RAPSQL databases are under development for possible backend solutions of [OpenSemanticLab](https://github.com/OpenSemanticLab), which builds on [JSON Schema](https://json-schema.org/) and [Semantic Media Wiki](https://www.semantic-mediawiki.org/wiki/Semantic_MediaWiki) with a focus on semantic applications.

 ## Repositories